jgbarsness/idyll/README.md

-## journal manager is a command line tool used to create and manage journal entries.
+## journal manager <br />
+is a command line tool used to create and manage journal entries.

 ## install instructions for running from shell:
  run `sudo ln -s /path_to_journal_unix_executable /usr/local/bin`<br /> sub the first path for your own personal location of the journal executable in the 'dist' folder<br />

 ## documentation:
- 'journal' runs main program. can be followed by a sys argument<br />
+ 'journal' runs main program. can be followed by a sys argument

 ## optional sys arguements:
  **'-e'**: new entry, title only <br /> **'-n'**: new entry with both a notes and a why section <br /> **'-ng'**: new entry with a notes section <br /> **'-nw'**: new entry with a why section <br />